 - Become Decent Work Funders and adopt practices such as covering proportional indirect costs (“overhead”), the cost of extended health benefits and pension premiums, and annual inflationary increases in more stable, multi-year funding agreements

 Work with the Ontario nonprofit sector to:

-- Build a decent work movement in the sector by recruiting Champions and Leadership Voices and partnering with provincial associations and regional networks.
+- Continue building a decent work movement in the sector by recruiting Champions and Leadership Voices, and partnering with provincial associations and regional networks

 - Promote the Decent Work charter, checklist, and good practices among nonprofits, including boards of directors